-A. Investments
+IV.
+Investments

-The Plan Administrator will from time to time designate investment alternative into which your Accounts may be invested.
-You are responsible for directing the investment of your entire Account Balances in the Plan among the investment alternatives selected by the Plan Administrator.
+The Plan Administrator will from time to time designate funds into which your Accounts may be invested.
+You are responsible for directing the investment of your entire Account Balances in the Plan among the alternatives selected by the Plan Administrator.

-Fidelity, the Plan's recordkeeper, will provide you with information on the investment alternatives available to you, the procedures for making investment elections, the frequency with which you can change your investment elections, and other important information.
+Fidelity, the Plan's recordkeeper, will provide you with information on the investment choices available to you, the procedures for making investment elections, the frequency with which you can change your investment choices and other important information.
 You must follow the procedures for making investment elections and you should carefully review the information provided to you before you give investment directions.
 If you do not direct the investment of your Plan Accounts, then your Accounts will be invested in accordance with the default investment alternatives established under the Plan.

+The Plan Administrator will from time to time designate funds into which your Accounts may be invested.
 If you want additional information about any investment alternative, you may request any of the following information by calling Fidelity at 1-800-835-5097 or by accessing NetBenefits® at www.401k.com:

-- A description of the annual operating expenses of each investment fund (e.g., investment management fees, administrative fees, transaction costs) which reduce the rate of return to you, and the aggregate amount of such expenses expressed as a percentage of average net assets of the designated investment alternative; - Prospectuses, financial statements and reports, plus any other material provided to the Plan which relates to the available investment alternatives; - A list of the assets comprising the portfolio of each investment fund that constitute plan assets within the meaning of 29 CFR 2510.3-101, the value of each such asset (or the proportion of the investment fund which it comprises), and with respect to each such asset which is a fixed rate investment contract issued by a bank, savings and loan association or insurance company, the name of the issuer of the contract, the term of the contract and the rate of return on the contract;

-- Information concerning the value of shares or units of the investment funds available to you under the Plan, as well as the past investment performance of such funds, determined net of expenses, on a reasonable and consistent basis; and - Information concerning the value of shares or units in the investment funds held in your Plan Account.
+- A description of the annual operating expenses of each investment fund (e.g., investment management fees, administrative fees, transaction costs) which reduce the rate of return to you, and the aggregate amount of such expenses expressed as a percentage of average net assets of the designated investment alternative; - Prospectuses, financial statements and reports, plus any other material provided to the Plan which relates to the available investmentalternatives; - A list of the assets comprising the portfolio of each investment fund that constitute plan assets within the meaning of 29 CFR 2510.3-101, the value of each such asset (or the proportion of the investment fund which it comprises), and with respect to each such asset which is a fixed rate investment contract issued by a bank, savings and loan association or insurance company, the name of the issuer of the contract, the term of the contract and the rate of return on the contract; - Information concerning the value of shares or units of the investment funds available to you under the Plan, as well as the past investment performance of such funds, determined net of expenses, on a reasonable and consistent basis; and - Information concerning the value of shares or units in the investment funds held in your Plan Account.